-Data integrity is defined as “is the maintenance of, and the assurance of the accuracy and consistency of, data over its entire life-cycle, and is a critical aspect to the design, implementation, and usage of any system which stores, processes, or retrieves data.”
-But what if your data integrity is lacking?
+Data Integrity is defined as “the maintenance of, and the assurance of the accuracy and consistency of, data over its entire life-cycle, and is a critical aspect to the design, implementation, and usage of any system which stores, processes, or retrieves data.”

-This session will focus on best practices for CFOs to ensure they not only have good data, but ways to change their bad data into good data.
+This session will focus on best practices for CFOs to ensure data integrity and ways to address data quality.

 2:00 PM – 2:30 PM

 Set Agenda for Next Meeting Scheduled for May 1-2, 2018